shortbloke/Arduino_SNMP_Manager/README.md

 To compensate for device reset:

 - Monitor SysUptime and if is lower than the previous value, then assume the device has restarted, don't process the data, just store the new counter values and await the next poll to be able to calculate the difference.

+## Strings

+SNMP can be used to query strings, however long strings lead to larger packet sizes needing larger buffers and increased memory usage.
+The ESP8266 appears to have a bug in the WiFi or UDP protocol support, leading to a maximum UDP packet size that can be received being 1024 bytes.
+As there are can be multiple OID responses in a single packet along with headers etc, this will reduce the maximum string size that can be received.
+Reading strings in to a character arrays can use a significant amount of memory, which may not be available on some MCUs.
+As such query strings should will likely need to be limited.

 ## Examples